Lumbini: Lumbini complex

 Lumbini is 4.8 km in length and 1.6 km in width.
-The holy site of Lumbini is bordered by a large monastic zone in which only monasteries can be built, no shops, hotels or restaurants.
-It is separated into an eastern and western monastic zone, the eastern having the Theravadin monasteries, the western having Mahayana and Vajrayana monasteries.
+The holy site is bordered by a large monastic zone in which only monasteries can be built: no shops, hotels or restaurants are permitted.
+The complex is separated into an eastern and western monastic zone, with the eastern having the Theravadin monasteries, and the western holding Mahayana and Vajrayana monasteries.
 There is a long water filled canal separating the western and eastern zones, with a series of brick arch bridges joining the two sides along the length.
 The canal is serviced by simple outboard motor boats at the north end which provides tours.
 The holy site of Lumbini has ruins of ancient monasteries, a sacred Bodhi tree, an ancient bathing pond, the Ashokan pillar and the Mayadevi Temple, a site traditionally considered to be the birthplace of the Buddha.
 From early morning to early evening, pilgrims from various countries perform chanting and meditation at the site.